BORDERLINE PERSONALITY DISORDER TREATMENT FOR YOUNG ADULTS

 Borderline personality disorder (BPD) is a mental disorder marked by instability in relationships, moods, and behavior.
 It is typically diagnosed in early adulthood, since symptoms in children and teens can be confused with incomplete development and growing personalities.
 Psych Central reports that somewhere between 1.6 and 5.9 percent of Americans likely suffer from BPD.

 But for people with BPD, it’s much more complicated than unstable relationships.
 Borderline personality disorder is a complex mental health issue.
 It can manifest itself differently through various subtypes and often disguises itself as another mental illness.

-The hallmark symptoms of BPD are unstable relationships, extreme fear of rejection or abandonment, and intense emotions.
-However, there are many more symptoms that may indicate borderline personality disorder.
+The hallmark BPD symptoms are unstable relationships, extreme fear of rejection or abandonment, and intense emotions.
+However, there are many more symptoms that may indicate a borderline personality disorder.

 In order to be diagnosed with borderline personality disorder, you’ll need to have experienced at least five of the following eight symptoms in a chronic and repetitive pattern.

 - Extreme fear of rejection and abandonment, both real and imagined